awsdocs/amazon-ecs-developer-guide/doc_source/ecs-viewing-longer-id-settings.md

 You can use the AWS Management Console to view your account settings\.

 **Important**
-The `dualStackIPv6` account setting can only be viewed or changed using the AWS CLI\.
+The `dualStackIPv6` and the `fargateFIPSMode` account settings can only be viewed or changed using the AWS CLI\.

 1. Open the console at [https://console\.aws\.amazon\.com/ecs/v2](https://console.aws.amazon.com/ecs/v2)\.